DFE-Digital/early-years-foundation-recovery/docs/DATABASE_CONNECTION.md

 - Verify Terminal 2 (SSH tunnel) is still running.
 - Check that both Bastion (Terminal 1) and SSH (Terminal 2) tunnels are open.

+### Postico test fails
+- Verify the Bastion tunnel terminal is still running.
+- If Postico SSH is enabled, do not run a separate ssh -L tunnel.
+- Re-check SSH Port is `2222` (dev) or `2223` (prod).

 ### psql not found
 Install PostgreSQL client tools:
 ```sh